-S3632TM Immunology and Epidemiology

-Course Title: Immunology and Epidemiology

-Contact Hours: 4 lecture periods per week and one 3 hour practical per week for one semester

-Course Assessment: Continuous assessment will make up 50% of the Module grade (i.e. assessed practicals, tests, and

-Examination: 1 x 3h examination at the end of the semester that counts 50% towards the final mark
+S3632TM Immunology and Epidemiology NQF Level: 6 NQF Credits: 16 Contact Hours: 4 lecture periods per week and one 3 hour practical per week for one semester Course Assessment: CA of 50% of the Module grade (i.e., assessed practicals, tests, and assignments/quizzes) Examination: 1 x 3h examination at the end of the semester that counts 50% towards the final mark Prerequisite: None COURSE DESCRIPTION.
+The first part on immunology will focus on cells and molecules which constitute the immune system

 COURSE DESCRIPTION: The first part on immunology will focus on cells and molecules which constitute the immune system.
 Antibodies: Structure and function.
 Organs of the immune system, antibody genes and generation of diversity, antigen processing and presentation.
 The functional organization of the immune system.
 How the immune system recognizes and then destroys pathogens?
 The concept of immunological memory and how vaccination works.
 How the immune system can itself sometimes cause diseases - immunopathology.
-How antibodies and other components of the immune system can be utilized for diagnosis, therapy and research.
+How antibodies and other components of the immune system can be utilized for diagnosis, therapy, and research.
 Complement system (classical pathway, alternative pathway, lectin pathway), major histocompatibility complex.
 Cancer and the immune system.
 The epidemiology part of the Module provides a foundation of topics in epidemiology through examining infectious disease, chronic diseases, and general health.
 Students will learn from real world health problems and demonstrate how epidemiology is used to better understand, prevent, and treat these "health states" among the population.